 WHERE THE COFFEE NEVER STOPS

 James Manso is a senior at Scripps Ranch High School.
-He will write occassional columns for the SRCA Newsletter this year, giving us a look inside SRHS.
+He will write occasional columns for the SRCA Newsletter this year, giving us a look inside SRHS.
 He’s a busy young man.
-James is the SRHS yearbook editor in chief, Fashion Club president, the Improv Team publicist, and an intern at San Diego Magazine.
-You also may see his smiling face at Vons!
+James is the high school’s yearbook editor in chief, Fashion Club president, Improv Team publicist, and an intern at San Diego Magazine.
 No wonder he calls his column, “Where the Coffee Never Stops.”
 Actually, the title is inspired by a nonfiction piece by his favorite nonfiction writer, Joan Didion.
-Welcome to the Newsletter family, James!

 James Manso, SRHS Senior